Daltz333/docs.vigem.org/scptoolkit-manual-removal.md

 Hint: ongoing draft 🙃

+## About

+This article will walk you through the process of removing any traces of various versions of [ScpToolkit](https://github.com/nefarius/ScpToolkit) from your machine 😊

 ## Stop processes, remove the service

 Attention: make sure to run the following commands in an [administratove prompt](https://www.thewindowsclub.com/how-to-run-command-prompt-as-an-administrator)!